 We must set a standard for the attainment of professionalism that is as high as those for the attainment of the cognitive skills.
 While cognitive competencies are judged in blocks of time (courses and clerkships), professionalism must be assessed and tracked over the continuum of the student's medical education and career.
-Accountability for the professional development of students and the evaluation of their professionalism is the responsibility of all preclinical and clinical evaluators, despite the relatively short course/clerkships, changing sites and the perception that this is a subjective area.
+Accountability for the professional development of students and the evaluation of their professionalism is the responsibility of all pre-clerkship and clerkship evaluators despite the relatively short course/clerkships, changing sites and the perception that this is a subjective area.

 To address lapses in professionalism, New Jersey Medical School employs a multi-tiered, developmental approach.
-A student whose behavior does not meet a standard, as defined above, is reported on either the Pre-Clerkship and Clinical Years or Institutional Professionalism Form.
+A student whose behavior does not meet a standard, as defined above, is reported on either the Pre-Clerkship and Clerkship Years or Institutional Professionalism Form.
 Subsequent action is taken in a manner appropriate to both the severity of the infraction and the student's position along the continuum of the curriculum.
+Each step of the process allows the student to appeal any decisions and actions taken.
 The language on the forms was chosen to define the minimum standard of behavior the student has not met.
 The intent of each form is to identify a student with behavior(s) that does not meet a standard so that a plan of professional development may be instituted promptly.